SWC Header

 The lack of foliage also makes them (relatively) easy to see.
 However if a cold wind blows from the north or east the amount of birdsong falls off markedly (see Exceptions at the bottom of this page for some examples).

 Also very prominent in the soundscape - and very evocative of spring - are the measured and melodious phrases of blackbirds, which can still be somewhat tentative early in the month but are in their full stride by its end, as more experienced males join the newbies who are the ones generally singing in February.
+They can be heard at any time of day, but mid afternoon onwards seems to be their favourite time for piping up.

-Song thrushes also continue to be heard, their song easily identifiable because they repeat a whole range of different phrases.
+Song thrushes continue to be heard this month, their song easily identifiable because they repeat a whole range of different phrases.
 But they seem to be less frequent than they were back in the winter - you typically hear one or two a day.
 This may be because earlier in the winter they are competing for territory but now have settled that issue, or that in the winter you hear young males practising who are then unsuccessful at getting a mate.
-Just occasionally you come across a concentration of them at dusk, when they seem to be competing with blackbirds to be the last bird singing as the light fades - a contest they normally win, though robins last longer than both of them.
+Just occasionally you come across a concentration of them at dusk, when they can seem to be competing with blackbirds to be the last bird singing as the light fades - a contest they normally win, though robins last longer than both of them.

 You may also hear the less common mistle thrush, which produces a kind of clipped blackbird song with often-repeated phrases of just four or five notes, and which always sounds as if it is a long way away even when it is not.